-When your elder goes to a nursing home, whether it is for the long term or for short term rehabilitation, it is often a difficult time that coincides with a downturn in health such as a stroke, fall or other injury.
+When your elder goes to a nursing home, whether it is for the long-term or for short-term rehabilitation, it is often a difficult time that coincides with a downturn in health such as a stroke, fall or another injury.
 At admission, the facility will likely try to have the family waive their rights to a jury trial in the event of nursing home abuse or malpractice.
-The ability to sue in civil court is a great right - an equilizer of sorts, of the small person often up against a multi-million dollar corporation, which should not be waived in most situations.
+The ability to sue in civil court is a great right - an equalizer of sorts, of the small person often up against a multi-million dollar corporation, which should not be waived in most situations.

 What should I do when my elder goes to a nursing home or assisted living facility?

 We advise that the arbitration and waiver of jury trial clauses be stricken out.
 Most of the time the facility staff will not object to the elder and their family doing this.
 I have reviewed the paperwork for many nursing home admission agreements and have had the striking of these clauses objected to only a handful of times.